Fine-grained Few-shot Recognition by Deep Object Parsing: Deep Object Parsing

 \subsection{Implementation Details}

-We use two Resnet~\cite{he2016deep} variants (Resnet-12 and Resnet-18) as our feature extractor.
-We use the same Resnet-12 benchmarked in prior works \cite{lee2019meta}, which has more output channels and more parameters (12.4M) compared to Resnet-18 (11.2M).
+We use two Resnet~\cite{he2016deep} backbones (Resnet-12 and Resnet-18) as feature extractors.
+We use the Resnet-12 model used in prior works \cite{lee2019meta}, which has more output channels and more parameters (12.4M) compared to Resnet-18 (11.2M).
 The input image is resized to 84 $\times$ 84 for Resnet-12 and 224 $\times$ 224 for Resnet-18.
 In the output features, for Resnet-12, $C = 640$ and $G = 5$, and for Resnet-18, $C = 512$ and $G = 7$.
-The number of parts $K$ is set to 4 for most experiments, as we find it performs the best (see \cref{sec:ablation}) and renders a diverse distribution of the parts.
-There are three scales $s \in [1, 3, 5]$ in each part.
-The temperature $T$ in \cref{eq.estimate_mu} is set to 0.01 and the margin $\zeta$ in \cref{eq.estimate_z} is set to 0.05. $\beta$ is set to 0.01.
-The weights of $\rho(\cdot)$ to re-weight the part expression distances between scales are predicted by a linear layer with ReLU activation.
-The weight $\alpha$ is predicted on the concatenation of the entropy of all support and query samples using a linear layer, and is normalized along part by softmax.

-\if 0 this ignores diversity constraint on mu?is this training or inferencei say that we have m vectors per channel in the dictionary. may need to correct this later

-Yeah we should change it to 2d so it makes more sense.
-And I want to split the train and inference, so this algorithm only says how we infer the object parsing, and algo.
-2 can say how it is trained. \fi

-\if 0 if it is parsing, how about prediction do we need another pseudo code?
-Then we have to put everything in a single algorithm.
-It could make it very complicated.
-I want to detach how we infer the parts and how we compute the loss for FSL. \fi